 During the orientation period, you and your group will stay in a centrally located hotel.

-During this period, you and your group will stay in a centrally located hotel.
+During this period, you and your group will stay in a hotel.

 Program Reflection and Wrap-up in Paris

-During the reflection period, you and your group will stay in a centrally located hotel.
+During the reflection period, you and your group will stay in a centrally located hotel or hostel.